daulvec/VtMB---Fashionista/README.md

 The Steam overlay is known to cause issues, especially when using ENBs.
 Do so by heading into Steam, right clicking on Skyrim in your game library and clicking **Properties** > **General** > **Deselect "Enable Steam Overlay while in-game"**.

 # Installation
-Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.
+Installing the list has a couple steps to it that you will have to follow for this to work.

 Set the installation location to a folder on the root of a drive, something like `C:\Fashionista`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location.

 >[!TIP]
 >**I recommend you keep your downloads outside of the Fashionista installation folder!**

 ## Commonly Failing Downloads
 Downloads from non-Nexus file hosts often refuse to download automatically via Wabbajack for reasons.